 These grades are based first and foremost on production.
 Other factors were taken into consideration, but the primary goal is figuring out how successful teams were at identifying talent.

-The second stop in the 2013 NFL Draft re-grade is the NFC East.
+Part two of the 2014 NFL Draft re-grade highlights the NFC East.

 *All stats courtesy of pro-football-reference.com and accurate through the end of the 2019 season.